VectorInstitute/vec-playbook/getting-started/introduction-to-vector-compute/README.md

 For any cluster issues please email ops-help@vectorinstitute.ai.

-For engineering/checkpointing related issues please check out the #computing channel on slack.
-You may also ask quick cluster questions here.
+For engineering/checkpointing related issues please check out the #computing channel on Slack.